NeelBhatt/Docs-1/aspnet/aspnetcore/security/cross-site-scripting.md

    &lt;&quot;123&quot;&gt;
    ````

+>[!WARNING]
-Warning: ASP.NET Core MVC provides an `HtmlString` class which is not automatically encoded upon output.
+> ASP.NET Core MVC provides an `HtmlString` class which is not automatically encoded upon output.
 This should never be used in combination with untrusted input as this will expose an XSS vulnerability.

 ## Javascript Encoding using Razor